wagnertayp/gameapp/README.md

 pgo api by tayp
 It allows automatic parsing of requests/responses by finding the correct protobuf objects over a naming convention and will return the response in a parsed python dictionary format.

- * This is unofficial - USE AT YOUR OWN RISK !
  * I don't play pokemon go !
  * No bot/farming code included !